MAIF/otoroshi/manual/next/docs/entities/routes.md

 | `cookies` | object | `{}` | Required cookies to match.
 If empty, any cookies match |
 | `methods` | array of string | `[]` | Allowed HTTP methods.
 If empty, any method matches |

-For more information about routing, check the @ref[engine documentation](../topics/engine.md#routing).
+For more information about routing, check the [engine documentation](../topics/engine.md#routing).

 ### Frontend JSON example